-- Information on the progress made towards narrowing the gap, by year group, for socially disadvantaged students through analysis of termly academic assessment outcomes. - Report on the quality of teaching including but not limited to analysis of book scrutiny data, learning walk data, and classroom intervention strategies. - An ongoing evaluation of provisions which are made for targeted individuals and groups including an evaluation of the cost-effectiveness, in terms of the progress made by students receiving a particular provision, when compared with other forms of support. - Monitor, evaluate and review behaviour and attendance trends, including case studies where appropriate. - Communication of staff, parent and student voice outcomes.
+- Information on the progress made by disadvantaged students through analysis of academic assessment outcomes. - Have an ongoing evaluation of provisions which are made for targeted individuals and groups including an evaluation of the cost-effectiveness, in terms of the progress made by students receiving a particular provision, when compared with other forms of support. - Monitor, evaluate and review behaviour and attendance trends, including case studies where appropriate. - Communication of staff, parent and student voice outcomes.